Program Opportunities, Requirements, and Eligibility

 RAISE Fellows will take a core sequence of three classes:

-- Ethics as Design in Autonomous Systems
+- Ethics of AI in Autonomous Systems (Fall)

 Eligibility